berkeley-scf/tutorial-dask-future/python-dask.md

 # 3.4.
 The Futures interface

 You can also control evaluation of tasks using the [Futures interface for managing tasks](https://docs.dask.org/en/latest/futures.html).
-Unlike use of `delayed`, the evaluation occurs immediately.
+Unlike use of `delayed`, the evaluation occurs immediately instead of via lazy evaluation.

 # 4. Dask distributed datastructures and "automatic" parallel operations on them